ViBiOh/herodote/README.md

 - Full-text search with the help of Postgresql or Algolia as a backend
 - Light frontend (<60kb gzipped) with desktop and responsive UI
-- Filters on repository, type or component.
+- Filters on repository, type or component
 - Light shell script for loading data into backend
 - Github Actions provided for integration